-Recently, there’s been a great LinkedIn group discussion around key considerations for successful sales and marketing alignment.
-Alignment seldom happens by accident or because everyone wishes it.
+Successful sales and marketing alignment seldom happens by accident or because everyone wishes it.
 It requires true conscious competence and a commitment by all key parties.

-Over the next several posts, I’ll share an alignment checklist that I’ve created and continually refined over the years, and I’ll highlight some common alignment obstacles I’ve faced way too many times.
-I’ll start on the demand gen side and then shift over into sales enablement issues with the understanding, of course, that there are clearly cross over items.
+Over several posts, I’ll share a demand generation alignment checklist that I’ve created and continually refined over the years.
+I’ll also highlight some common alignment obstacles I’ve faced far too many times.

-What I came to realize was that no matter how hard I worked that alignment wasn’t just on my shoulders.
-Just as a solid marriage requires the commitment of both parties and agreement on key aspects of the relationship (take it from me, I’m certainly not a marriage expert, but think money, kids, lifestyle, etc.), I realized I needed the commitment of all key parties involved in the revenue generation process along with the list of key alignment items for us to work on.
+I realized that no matter how hard I worked, alignment wasn’t just on my shoulders.
+Just as a solid marriage requires the commitment of both parties and agreement on key aspects of the relationship, I realized I needed the commitment of all key parties involved in the revenue generation process, along with the list of crucial alignment items for us to work on.

-The checklist below is a combination of the key alignment issues along with items that marketing or sales must do to prepare for the alignment and as I mentioned above, I’m starting on the demand generation side.
+The checklist below combines the key alignment issues with items that marketing or sales must do to prepare for the alignment.

 1. Get marketing ready by understanding the buyer persona, the buying cycle, and the competitive landscape.